-Although the tinnitus cycle can begin with hearing loss, the condition is not exclusively an auditory problem.
-Tinnitus results from neurological changes within the auditory system and within the parts of the brain that influence your conscious attention and emotional state.
-This results in a frustrating sound that may resemble whistling, hissing, buzzing, or roaring.
-No single explanation applies to all cases, but the process outlined below describes a commonly accepted theory regarding what causes the tinnitus cycle to take effect.
+While the tinnitus cycle can begin with hearing loss, it’s not just an auditory problem.
+It’s driven by neurological changes within the auditory system and the areas of the brain that influence your conscious attention and emotional state.
+The result is you hear a frustrating sound resembling whistling, hissing, buzzing, or roaring.
+While no single explanation applies, the following is a commonly accepted causality theory.

-Typically, everyday sounds cover up background neurological activity.
-When a person suffers from constant tinnitus, background noise may sometimes mask the sound.
-However, when it is quiet, the person suffering from tinnitus will become aware of extra neurological activity.
-In fact, the changes may cause the perceived sound to become even more noticeable and disturbing.
+When someone lives with chronic tinnitus, everyday sounds and background noise may mask the sound.
+When it is quiet; however, they may become aware of extra neurological activity.
+In fact, the changes may cause the sound – the background noise – to become even more noticeable and disturbing.

-Some people find the presence of tinnitus troubling, so their brains amplify the importance of the condition.
-Their increased awareness can lead to stress and result in further enhancement by the emotional centers of the brain.
-Unfortunately, amplification of tinnitus only propels the tinnitus cycle.
+Some people find the presence of tinnitus so troubling that their brains amplify awareness and importance of the condition.
+This increased cognizance can lead to stress, which can further enhance the emotional centers of the brain.
+Unfortunately, this amplification only enhances the tinnitus cycle.

-Additionally, sometimes the brain will attempt to compensate for hearing loss by “turning up” the sensitivity of the hearing system.
-Not only does this amplify the tinnitus, but it can also make ordinary sounds uncomfortably loud, further adding to the person’s stress and anxiety.
-Approximately 25% of people with tinnitus experience hypersensitivity to sound, also known as hyperacusis.
+Sometimes the brain attempts to compensate for hearing loss by “turning up” the sensitivity of the hearing system.
+This amplifies tinnitus and can make ordinary sounds uncomfortably loud, adding to a person’s stress and anxiety.
+About 25% of people with tinnitus experience sound hypersensitivity, also known as hyperacusis.